nigalsan1/DLIM2020/README.md

 ## Source

 From this side you can get the source code for StarGAN.
 You can access it directly through the following link: https://github.com/yunjey/StarGAN.git.
-The code below shows you how you can the CelebA dataset.
+The code below shows you how you can get the CelebA dataset.
 ```
 git clone https://github.com/yunjey/StarGAN.git
 cd StarGAN/